iHDeveloper/Humans/README.md

 **Note:** The game is not complete at all.
 The game is unstable and is under the **ALPHA** state.

+Check out the [Youtube Video](https://youtu.be/mdQTy7q6s0k) for the showcase of the game world.

 ## Technical Implementations
 Implementations that change the Minecraft behaviour completely.
 - Scene System